 The health and safety of our children may depend upon the adoption and expansion of entomophagy.

 Our population is growing rapidly and our planet is facing significant problems because of this.
 Our planet is simply having trouble supporting all of us already.
 Our current meat production can not increase at the rate our growing population will demand.
 We simply do not have enough land available to raise enough livestock to feed our growing population meat.
 Food security is a major problem for many people worldwide already.
-Food insecurity, in many cases, can lead to war.
-These, and many other, problems will only increase with a larger population.
+Food insecurity, in many cases, can lead to famine, disease and war.
+These, and many other, problems will only increase with the inevitable larger population.

 We need solutions.
 Edible insects is one solution we can begin to adopt today.